phel-lang/phel-lang/adrs/php/0002_module_structure.md

 ## Motivation

+This ADR standardizes the design of different modules.
+A module divides this project into smaller parts.
-Standardize the design of the different modules.
-Considering a module as an internal package that contains a group of related classes that belong together driven by its scope.
+Each module defines a set of classes that belong together and are independently of classes in other modules.

 ## Decision